-U.S. Outbound Investment Regime Nears Reality as U.S. Department of Treasury Solicits Public Comment on Proposed Rule
+U.S. Outbound Investment Regime Nears Reality As the U.S. Department Of The Treasury Solicits Public Comment On Latest Proposed Rule

 The proposed rule would significantly curtail U.S. investments in the People’s Republic of China, Hong Kong, and Macau used to advance the development and production of semiconductors and microelectronics, quantum information technologies, and artificial intelligence systems.
 Once finalized, this new regulatory framework will implement a notification regime for certain transactions while outright prohibiting others.
 Additionally, while transactions that occur prior to the effective date of the final rule are excepted, the U.S. Department of the Treasury reserves the right to request information about such transactions as needed.
 Comments on the proposed rule may be submitted until August 4, 2024.